What notice is an employee entitled to from an employer?

 What notice is an employer entitled to from an employee?

-From 1 April 2015 an employee who has been continuously employed for more than 1 week but less than 26 weeks is required to give 1 week's notice; more than 26 weeks then at least two weeks' statutory notice to terminate their employment and this increases to 4 weeks' notice after 5 years' service.
+An employee who has been continuously employed for more than 1 week but less than 26 weeks is required to give 1 week's notice; more than 26 weeks then at least two weeks' statutory notice to terminate their employment and this increases to 4 weeks' notice after 5 years' service.
 The employment contract can specify a greater period of notice which will take precedence.

 Please see JACS guidance notes for more information